-Club service includes not only the club administration provided by club leaders, but also the personal growth of club members, fellowship among members, contributions to the growth of other members, and the assistance of members in club administration.
+Club service includes not only the club administration provided by club leaders, but also the personal growth of club members, fellowship among members, contributions to the growth of other members, and assistance to members in club administration.

 It is a real concern that many Rotarians do not understand the difference between club service and club administration.